 Experiment with Calligraphy: Calligraphy has been around for years and is commonly used for special occasions.
 The holidays are the perfect time to try your hand at calligraphy.
 Use a felt pen to practice in advance and then upgrade to a fountain pen to begin addressing your envelopes!
 Stick to black ink or white ink to balance out a festive colored envelope.

-Return address labels: Save yourself some time by using custom address labels that match your holiday card when considering your return address.
-Holiday address labels add character and charm to your card, while giving a hint to the recipient that a special holiday card is to follow.
+Return address labels: Save yourself some time by using Christmas address labels that match your holiday card when considering your return address.
+Holiday address labels add character and charm to your card while giving a hint to the recipient that a special holiday card is to follow.

-Sending Christmas cards can be a fun activity if you use the steps from above to simplify your process.
-Always take the time to properly address your recipients, while remembering to give your cards a custom feel that represents your holiday cheer with holiday card wishes and messages , christmas card sayings or even a special christmas card message in your signature.
-Early preparation and a bit of love can go a long way when you’re addressing your cards.
+Sending DIY Christmas cards—whether affordable Christmas cards or luxury Christmas cards, including our foil-stamped Christmas cards, personalized foil Christmas cards, glitter Christmas cards, or tri-fold Christmas cards—can be a fun activity if you use the steps from above to simplify your process.
+Always take the time to properly address your recipients, while remembering to give your cards a custom feel that represents your holiday cheer with holiday card wishes and messages.